solo-io/gloo/docs/content/guides/integrations/cert_manager/_index.md

 [{"id":1,"name":"Dog","status":"available"},{"id":2,"name":"Cat","status":"pending"}]
 ```

-Notice we use the `-k` flag so curl will not verify the certificate, which is necessary as the certificate we generated if from Let's Encrypt's "staging" CA, which is not trusted by our system.
+Notice we use the `-k` flag so curl will not verify the certificate, which is necessary as the certificate we generated was from Let's Encrypt's "staging" CA, which is not trusted by our system.

 Finally, we can inspect the certificate being presented by Envoy for this route:
 ```shell